IndomieGorengSatu/Mie/README.md

-## Did you hear about the runner who was criticized?
-He just took it in stride
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.